Ascon Final Remedy Work

 Final Remedy Work Progress

-After final remedy work is completed, the Ascon Site will remain fenced open space, learn more about the future of the Site here.
+After Final Remedy work is completed, the Ascon Site will remain fenced open space.
+Learn more about the future of the Site here.

-Air Monitoring
+Near Real-Time Air Monitoring Data

-If a brief telemetry reading is above an action level, it does not mean that there was a harmful exposure or that the community’s health is at risk.
-Air monitoring action levels are used during the work at Ascon to guide mitigation actions, stop work actions and prompt increased actions to control potential odor, emissions, or dust.
-For the purposes of evaluating potential community exposures, air data are evaluated over 24-hour periods and longer.
-The air data are submitted to DTSC, available for review by SCAQMD, and shared on our Actively Monitoring Air Quality webpage.
+Air monitoring action levels are used during the work at Ascon to guide mitigation actions, to stop work actions and to prompt increased actions to control potential odor, emissions or dust.
+For the purpose of evaluating potential community exposures, air data are evaluated over 24-hour periods and longer.
+The air data are submitted to DTSC, available for review by South Coast Air Quality Management District (SCAQMD) and shared on our Actively Monitoring Air Quality webpage.

 Onsite Final Cleanup Work Telemetry Results